 “For example, we get alerted when our qualified lead rates and our average order value go below expectations, and when customer churn exceeds the required level.
 As a result, we can make informed decisions on changes required to correct these issues.”

-Marketing dashboards also help with better managing (tracking and completing) projects in your pipeline.
+Marketing reporting software also help with better managing (tracking and completing) projects in your pipeline.

 For The Hovi, for instance, this is the biggest advantage of using dashboards.

 Rami El-Hajjar from the team comments, “The content dashboard we’ve built has helped us identify how loaded our creators are and if they’re meeting deadlines, made it easier to see the number of content types we have and the number of pieces per type, and that structure has then helped us with our scheduling and inventory of content.”

 Related: 14 Best Agency Project Management Tools to Manage Projects Efficiently in 2022

 And, finally, by giving you data on a central screen, marketing dashboards, in particular, social media marketing dashboards help you make data-backed steps.